scalacenter/platform/process/src/ornate/incubation.md

 The infrastructure consists of:

-1. Continuous Integration servers
+1. Continuous Integration servers.
-1. The Platform sbt release plugin
+1. The Platform sbt release plugin.
-1. The nightly release bot
+1. The nightly release bot.